diekmann/wasm-fizzbuzz/doom/README.md

 While continuing, I realized that if I don't make Doom's `I_FinishUpdate` function `panic!()`, then nothing gets rendered to the HTML5 canvas, This is because Doom runs in its [infinite game loop](https://github.com/diekmann/wasm-fizzbuzz/blob/e855dce6bba2dc8bf01820efba9bdcb81d841bb3/doom/linuxdoom-1.10/d_main.c#L369).
-Unfortunately, this runs at 100% CPU, firefox complains that a website is misbehaving, and nothing is rendered, since the browser has no chance of drawing the animation.
+Unfortunately, this runs at 100% CPU, Firefox complains that a website is misbehaving, and nothing is rendered, since the browser has no chance of drawing the animation.

 I changed doom such that doom itself is not looping, but I can call the loop via `window.requestAnimationFrame()`.
 This somehow inverses control and gives the browser a chance to render the frames.